peter88213/nvhelp-de/source/chapter_view.rst

 Kapitel/Teil-Eigenschaften
 ==========================

-The Kapitel/part properties view opens in the right pane when you select a chapter or a part in the tree.
+The Kapitel/part properties view öffnet sich im rechten Fenster when you select a chapter or a part in the tree.
 You can edit the properties of the selected chapter or part.